Meena123M/Linear-Regression/README.md

 * John Adams
 + Thomas Jefferson

-`This is light grey highlighted text`
+`This is light grey highlighted text`Thomas Jefferson Thomas Jefferson

 `` This block uses a slightly darker grey background.
 Good for separating notes or content. ``